Chehalis Western Trail: Completion

-Approximately 13 mi of the trail were paved by 2001; a $462,000 grant that year from the state's Interagency Committee for Outdoor Recreation allowed for a southern, 7 mi stretch that connected to the Yelm-Tenino Trail to be fully completed and paved.
 Due to breaks in the trail, the path was not yet fully rideable by 2007.
-Three bridge crossings in the Olympia and Lacey area were completed between 2007 and 2014.
-Part of a 2005 federal appropriations bill, the bridge construction began with $4.1 million in funding for a bike and pedestrian bridge over Interstate 5.
+Under a project known as "Bridging the Gap" that was begun in 2001, three bridge crossings in the Olympia and Lacey area were completed between 2007 and 2014.
+Part of a 2005 federal appropriations bill, efforts to begin the construction project began with $4.1 million in funding for a bike and pedestrian bridge over Interstate 5.
+A groundbreaking was held in July 2006.
+The project, initially finalized at $1.6 million, was completed and opened with a ribbon-cutting ceremony in February 2007.